metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ### Description

-Filter a sequence file to keep only the entries you want based on multiple criteria.
+{{< obi obigrep >}} is a tool to filter a sequence file based on multiple criteria.
+It allows selecting a subset of sequences based on a set of criteria.
+Sequences matching all the criteria are kept and printed to the standard output, while the other sequences are discarded.
+Criteria can apply to the sequence identifier, the sequence itself or the annotations of the sequence.

 ### Synopsis